archmangler/jenkins-jcasc/README.md

 ![alt text](content/covenant-users.png?raw=true "Covenant user")

-# Building a new deployer image
+# Extending the covenant deployer pipeline

+* The deployer pipeline is defined as a declarative Jenkins pipeline DSL based on groovy and deployed as an immutable docker image.
-* To update the pipeline in the docker image, modify `covenant.groovy` in `deployer-image` folder and rebuild the image.
+* To modify and update the pipeline in the docker image, modify `covenant.groovy` in `deployer-image` folder and rebuild the image:

 ```
 #Note: Use your  specific registry tag below ...